MariiaKrestenko/retail-internet-sales-uk/README.md

 - Time-related features (month, year)
 - Covid period indicator (0 = non-Covid month, 1 = Covid month)
 - Lagged values of internet sales (last month, last year)

-*(If you can’t include the raw data, you can link to the ONS page and/or keep a small sample.)*

 ---